dannydabbles/dreamdeck/plan.md

 ## Conclusion

-The application now has a robust foundation with proper error handling and LangGraph integration.
-The next steps should focus on completing the data persistence layer and adding comprehensive documentation.
+The application now has a robust foundation with proper error handling and enhanced data persistence.
+The next steps should focus on improving configuration management, adding comprehensive documentation, and enhancing monitoring and logging.